ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 4. Real-to-real

 * Alistair's preference is to always do 1 first
 * Once step 1 is completed, the architecture is in place.
-After that, the rest cab be done in any order
+After that, the rest can be done in any order
-* In order to change from one step to other, it is not mandatory to implement the whole business logic at once.
+* To change from one step to other, it is not mandatory to implement the whole business logic at once.
 The app does not have to be implemented at once for the first or any other step
   * See section 5.2 *How does this relate to Walking Skeleton*

 ## FAQ — Related Concepts